 · Distracting your puppy with a bully stick found on this page.

-· Having your dog wear a mild sedative before the storm begins
+· Giving your dog a calming tablet or cbd oil before the storm begins

 · Engaging in calming activities like yoga or meditation with your pup